HL7NZ/nzf/input/pagecontent/interactions-126543.md

 ### How it works

-Stockleys Alerts data is currently provided via XML in a drug to drug format using Martindale Ids as the code for each interactant.
+Stockley's Alerts data is currently provided via XML in a drug to drug format using Martindale Ids as the code for each interactant.
 Each interaction is a one to one interaction.
 The New Zealand Formulary maps NZMT Medicinal Products (MP) to Martindale Ids to support retrieving interactions for the NZMT system.
 When a NZMT code is submitted to the API, the related MP or MPs for each medication are retrieved.
 These MPs are then used to get the mapped Martindale Ids which are then used to retrieve the appropriate interaction records in the form of ClinicalUseDefinitions.
-In accordance with the intended design of the FHIR ClinicalUseDefinition each one to one stockleys interaction is mapped to two ClinicalUseDefinition records, the first has one interactant as the subject and the other as the interactant and the second has the subject and interactants switched.
+In accordance with the intended design of the FHIR ClinicalUseDefinition each one to one Stockley's interaction is mapped to two ClinicalUseDefinition records, the first has one interactant as the subject and the other as the interactant and the second has the subject and interactants switched.

 For example: